Group Memory Enhancement Programs

 How Does it Work?

-Students are matched with a COGx professional for a set number of weeks, during which students begin with the drill and practice of memory techniques to the point of mastery.
+Students enrolled in a COGx partner school are matched with a COGx certified professional for a set number of weeks, during which students begin with the drill and practice of memory techniques to the point of mastery.
 Once mastered, students will learn how and when to apply these techniques to everyday life/academics.

 How is Progress Measured?